scm-manager/scm-review-plugin/src/pr_change_tracking.md

 Therefore we will concentrate on the result, only (one could say we have to take into account the diff of the diffs before and after the change).

-### Added file
+### Added or newly changed file

-A new file may effect the semantics of global comments for a pull request, but it is nearly impossible to determine whether this is the case or not (for example a comment like "_You forgot to checkin the translation file_" may be obsolete when this file is checked in by a new commit, but this cannot be detected by a non general AI system).
+A new file or the change of a file not changed before may effect the semantics of global comments for a pull request, but it is nearly impossible to determine whether this is the case or not (for example a comment like "_You forgot to checkin the translation file_" may be obsolete when this file is checked in by a new commit, but this cannot be detected by a non general AI system).

-### Deleted file
+### Reverted file

-The deletion of a file can have more severe impacts.
-All file or inline comments made for this file cannot be displayed in the current diff any more.
+The reversion of a file can have more severe impacts.
+All file or inline comments made for this file cannot be displayed in the current diff any more, because the file does not differ from the original version any more and therefore is no part of the diff any more.

 ### Renamed file